inaimathi/gtypist-single-space/gtypist.typ

 I:(9) Test Paragraph
 *:_R_R_L69
-S:    In our queen city I used to value two covers set every :day.
+S:In our queen city I used to value two covers set every :day.
 At these I used to serve a young man and a girl.
 I did :love to see her quiet dress and quick smile favor her so.
  :I have never quite seen her equal, or a girl so very alive.